How to Write the Perfect Google Search Ad for your HVAC Business

 Stay away from vague headlines like, “HVAC Services Near You!”
-It’s important to be as specific as possible to the services you offer like repairs or maintenance, the location you’re in, and even highlighting something that sets you apart from other HVAC companies like a quick response time or 24 hour availability.
+It’s important to be as specific as possible about the services you offer like repairs or maintenance, the location you’re in, and even highlighting something that sets you apart from other HVAC companies like a quick response time, free estimates, or 24-hour availability.

 Use Specific Calls to Action

 Your call to action (CTA) should be in line with what you want potential customers to do when they see your ad.
 It should be specific, short, and prompt them to take action.

 For example, instead of saying something vague like, “Contact Us,” you might say, “Call now for a free estimate on your HVAC repairs!”

 By being specific, you’re not only able to use more keywords but you’re informing your audience on what to expect once they click on your ad and call your number.
 The more they’re aware of your process and how convenient it is for them, the more likely they are to commit to a phone call.

 Don’t be afraid to be creative as well as strategic!

 You might mention promotions in your CTA or anything that will encourage them to click on your ad.
 Additionally, putting some flair on your ads with something simple like a rhyme can be just the push you need to stand out from the crowd and get them to click on your HVAC ad instead of the ad right next to it.